The Holy Spirit gets a bad rap.

 Let’s get started!

-While there is a degree of mystery surrounding the Holy Spirit, he’s not an it, impersonal, or strange.
+While there is a degree of mystery surrounding what is the holy spirit, he’s not an it, impersonal, or strange.
 You just have to get to know him.

 Let’s do just that.